 The list represents a unique look at the most successful companies within the American economy’s most dynamic segment — its independent small businesses.
 Intuit, Zappos, Under Armour, Microsoft, Patagonia, and many other well-known names gained their first national exposure as honorees on the Inc. 5000.

 She explained that Dan was dedicated to his brand, and he wanted to retire knowing that he had built something of value.
-She believes that AISN has maintained that legacy with a work culture that encourages employees to further their education, tries to maintain a good work and home life balance, is open and inclusive and respects the opinions of its employees.
+She believes that AISN has maintained that legacy with a work culture that encourages employees to further their education, tries to keep a good work and home life balance, is open and inclusive, and respects the opinions of its employees.

 A committed Frank Sinatra fan since the age of 6 as he drove around with his father, Dan had a veritable library of the lauded star, and he listened to the music as he drove around in his golf cart.
 Dori said that Sinatra’s music resonated with Dan’s personal view of life, and his favorite quote was: